royjin/IncomeTaxCalc/README.md

 ## Generate runnable jar file
 * Open the command console, under the IncomeTaxCalc (pom.xml exits), type: mvn install
-* Go to the target directly under the IncomeTaxCalc, you should see the generated jar file called: incometaxcalc-prod-jar-with-dependencies.jar
+* Go to the target directory under the IncomeTaxCalc, you should see the generated jar file called: incometaxcalc-prod-jar-with-dependencies.jar

 # Run